rainmanh/jumpscale_core8/docs/MultiNode/MultiNode.md

-#@todo needs to be moved to G8OS controller
+# TODO: needs to be moved to G8OS controller